puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 Indicates graceful shutdown of the server.
 System will wait for all outstanding connections to this server to be closed before disabling the server.

-Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', or 'OFF'. **TODO**: Default?
+Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', or 'OFF'.

 #####`health_monitoring`

 Monitors the health of this service.
 Available settings function as follows:

-* YES - Send probes to check the health of the service.
+* YES (or any 'true' value) - Send probes to check the health of the service.
-* NO - Do not send probes to check the health of the service.
+* NO (or any 'false' value) - Do not send probes to check the health of the service.
 With the NO option, the appliance shows the service as UP at all times.

 Valid options: 'yes', 'no', 'true', 'false', 'enabled', 'disabled', 'ENABLED', 'DISABLED', 'YES', 'NO', 'on', 'off', 'ON', or 'OFF'.

 #####`http_compression`

-Enables compression for the specified service. **TODO**: Valid options?
-Default?
+Enables compression for the specified service.

+Valid values: 'YES', 'NO'.

 #####`http_profile`